-KBO incorporates the Area Search survey method in three data types:
+KBO incorporates this survey method in three data types:

 The method involves a time-constrained survey of a defined area, during which the observer records all birds seen or heard, differentiating those detected inside, outside, and flying over the search area.
 Vegetation surveys, using a relevé method, are conducted in search areas.